What is Tentpole Marketing?

 Do you have relevant articles from years past floating around on your site?
 Use your new content to link out to other, existing content to help drive traffic throughout your site and increase the number of pages that potential customers view.

-Tentpole marketing isn’t limited to the holiday season, but since holidays occur annually, they tend to be more cyclical.
+Tentpole content marketing isn’t limited to the holiday season, but since holidays occur annually, they tend to be more cyclical.
 But many other things occur annually too: ComicCon, flu season, and the Super Bowl.
 There are also lots of hidden tentpole opportunities that can be uncovered with thorough research.
 For example, search terms like “Socrates,” one of the Ancient Greek philosophers, tentpole twice a year, around September and March, as university philosophy classes reach that part of the curriculum in each semester.
 Everyone publishes articles about the Super Bowl when February rolls around, but far fewer publish articles about Socrates.
+You can always reach out to the digital marketing experts at Ballantine to help you create your tentpole marketing events and strategies.

 When the rest of the world is zigging, zag.